 Critical responses are an important way for you to engage with the reading/viewing material before coming to class.
-You will submit THREE Critical reading responses (about 500 words) on Canvas prior to the class period on Fridays.
+You will submit THREE Critical reading responses (about 500 words) on Canvas.
 You can choose any 3 weeks among our 10 weeks to submit your critical responses.
+The deadline is at 11:59 pm on the Sunday of the week you choose to write the critical response.
 The response papers should not be a summary but rather a way for you to highlight the author's main points and make connections across the readings in relation to the themes/concepts of the course.
 The response paper must account for at least two of the readings for that week.
 Here are some recommended questions (not requirements) that you may take into consideration when writing the critical responses: